-The life assurance undertaking itself is also required to make a notification under the 2015 Regulations of the above types of proposed changes.
+The non-life insurance undertaking itself is also required to make a notification under the 2015 Regulations of the above types of proposed changes.

-8. Remuneration Policy
+7. Remuneration Policy

-In accordance with Article 275 of the Delegated Regulation, life assurance undertakings must implement and maintain a remuneration policy (the "Policy") in line with the undertaking's risk profile, objectives and risk management practices.
+In accordance with Article 275 of the Delegated Regulation, non-life insurance undertakings must implement and maintain a remuneration policy (the "Policy") in line with the undertaking's risk profile, objectives and risk management practices.

-The Policy shall apply to the life assurance undertaking as a whole and there must be clear and transparent governance with regard to remuneration.
+The Policy shall apply to the non-life insurance undertaking as a whole and there must be clear and transparent governance with regard to remuneration.